 In 2020, Mamavation did an investigation on all the ceramic cookware companies and found only a handful of companies we were able to recommend.
 Several in the “better” category did not use nanomaterials or PFAS in their coatings but were not open to disclosing what those coatings were.
 When we drilled closer into the technology that was needed to create sol-gel coatings on cookware, we realized it was possible to do without nanomaterials.
 Here are two brands–one from the “best” category and one from the “better” category.
 (For a full list of ceramic cookware, go here.)

 - “Best Product” for No Coating: Xtrema Cookware by Ceramcor is an all-ceramic line of cookware that passes the stringent CA Prop 65 leach testing.
 There are no nanoparticles used in production and each batch is third-party tested for lead and cadmium migration.
-Xtrema has offered Mamavation fans up to 25% off almost everything! and use discount code “mamavation” for an extra 10% off!
+Xtrema has offered Mamavation fans 15% off everything by using discount code “mamavation”

 - “Better Product” for No Nano or PFAS Coating: Our Place Cookware is our happy medium award.
 If you are looking for ceramic cookware that is a bit more trendy and versatile but does not contain really bad contaminants like heavy metals, PFAS, or nanomaterial, Our Place is a good selection.
 Our only drawback about this company is the sol-gel coating is proprietary and we do not know what it contains.
 We did, however, confirm that it does not contain PFAS, nanomaterials, or heavy metals above California’s consumer protection laws.
 Use “MAMAVATION10” for a 10% discount.